 Each copy is signed and dated; 200 copies made for initial release.
-Please read our post about humidity and puzzle boxes if you are not sure about how to properly store this precision creation.

 We were lucky to grab the Aha Box as a last-minute buy during the Cyber Monday sale.
 We're so happy we did!
 The craftsmanship, as always, is superb.
 And it has to be to make such a gorgeous box at this tiny size!
 The other reviews suggest we're missing a simple revelation to get this thing open--which in itself should be a clue.
 But so far, we haven't had that epiphany yet!